-The e-commerce cart total field allows you to show the overall cart total amount.
+The cart total field allows you to show the overall cart total amount.
 This is the sum of all cart detail fields.

 The cart total field is read-only and cannot be changed by the web user.